AndreAmaduzzi/visualizing_text2shape/README.md

 ## First visualization: renderings of 3D shapes with corresponding text
 ### Generation of the rendered views
+The rendered views are captured from a virtual camera which is rotating around the 3D shape.
+We can specify the number of views to capture.
+The rendering pipeline will make sure to cover the whole range of 360 degress around the object.

 To generate the rendered views for all the shapes of the dataset:
 ```console
 python render_shapenet_obj.py --category all --views <views_per_shape>